-Note: The title, description and attached files of the template will be ignored and replaced with the subject, body and attached files of the email.
+Note: The title, description and attachments of the template will be ignored and replaced with the subject, body and attachments of the email.

 - Conversion option (9): It allows you to configure how the files attached to an email will be converted when imported into AODocs.